jackleary271/3013-Algorithms/Assignments/A03/README.md

 - If the node to be deleted has no left or right children, simply remove it and free its memory.
 - Example:

+         8
+        /
+       3
+- Deleting 3 results in:

+          8

 ### Case 2: Deleting a Node with One Child
 - If the node has **only one child**, the child takes the place of the deleted node.
 - Two scenarios: